-- Consider the urban design implications associated with interchanges - including connections to the local road network, pedestrian circulation, and adjacent land uses (B, C). - Ensure smooth and seamless access into the community (C). - Utilize a compact interchange design to avoid consuming more land than necessary.
-Utilize vertical walls to facilitate this style of design (A). - Provide substantial landscaping in open areas to create a transition from the transportation corridor to the community environment (A).
+- Consider the urban design implications associated with interchanges - including connections to the local road network, pedestrian circulation, and adjacent land uses (A, C). - Ensure smooth and seamless access into the community (A). - Utilize a compact interchange design to avoid consuming more land than necessary.
+Utilize vertical walls to facilitate this style of design (C). - Provide substantial landscaping in median areas to create a transition from the transportation corridor to the community environment (B). - See Section 11 | Community Interface for the hierarchy of interchanges in this segment.